cassiel257/Chocolatier-Electric-API/README.md

 ## API Instructions and Examples
--This API can be accessed at: https://chocolatier-electric.herokuapp.com/ -Only the Chocolatier route can be viewed pubicly with a get request.
+-This API can be accessed at: https://chocolatier-electric.herokuapp.com/ -Only the Chocolates route can be viewed pubicly with a get request.
 All other routes and methods required authentication detailed below.
 ### Authentication Required
 - **For project reviewers:** valid tokens for both roles(Customer and Manager) will be stored in the ```setup.sh``` file.
 - Customer tokens have the permissions: get:chocolates, post:chocolates, patch:chocolates, get:chocolatiers